 When you think about property and financial inheritance vehicles, a will is usually the first legal document that comes to mind.
 With a will, when someone in your family dies, their property goes to those listed on the will.

 However, a last will and testament is not the only way that you can take care of your loved ones after you’ve passed away.
 By setting up a trust fund, you can distribute property to your family members and have more control over the allocation of your assets.

 What Is A Trust Fund?

 With that in mind, it’s important to explain what a trust fund is and how it works.
 To make it easier to explain, let’s compare and contrast it to a will.
 Both legal documents when applied together build a comprehensive estate plan.

 This simply means that with these two inheritance tools, you can plan how the property you own is distributed to others.

-There are several differences between a will and a trust.
+There are several differences between a will and a trust fund.
 One of the most major differences is the fact that a person who creates a will must first die before it goes into effect.
-However, this is not the case with a trust.
+However, this is not the case with a trust fund.